soul-bits/tiny_legends/z_PROJECT_DESCRIPTION.md

 ## **Project Overview**

 Tiny Legends is an innovative AI-powered platform that transforms comic books into interactive children's stories through intelligent character extraction, story generation, and visual storytelling.
 Built on a modern fullstack architecture, it combines LlamaIndex agents, CopilotKit UI integration, and OpenAI's DALL-E 3 to create engaging, age-appropriate content for children aged 5-10.
+AG-UI protocol is ofcourse the skeleton of all.
+This also integrates with Drive to pick up comics from there using composio.

 ## **Core Flow**